wilson0x4d/appsettings2/README.md

 value = configuration.get('ConnectionStrings__SampleDb')
 ```

-When accessing hierarchical data you can use a double-underscore delimiter or a colon delimiter, they are equivalent.
+When accessing hierarchical data with `get(...)` you can use a double-underscore delimiter or a colon delimiter, they are equivalent.
 Devs and Ops from different walks will likely prefer one form over the other, so both are supported.

 ## Binding to Configuration Data